 13. JFK (1991)

-Oliver Stone’s lacerating study of the cover-up of the Kennedy assassination was one of the decades most controversial films, and most explosive in its subject matter.
-Using various stocks of film, video and the real Zapruder film, all superbly cut together to allow us to take in an enormous amount of in formation over three hours.
-In a scene of staggering power, Donald Sutherland spells it out for Jim Garrison (Kevin Costner) who and why Kennedy was killed, though it is one of several theories and of course, the man, known as X will not go on the record.
-An array of performances bring the film to life but the best ones comes from Costner, Joe Pesci, Kevin Bacon, Sutherland, and best of all Tommy Lee Jones.
+Oliver Stone‘s lacerating study of the cover-up of the Kennedy assassination was one of the decade’s most controversial films, and most explosive in its subject matter.
+It uses various stocks of film, video and the real Zapruder film, all superbly cut together to allow us to take in an enormous amount of information over three hours.
+In a scene of staggering power, Donald Sutherland spells it out for Jim Garrison (Kevin Costner) who and why Kennedy was killed, though it is one of the several theories and of course, the man, known as X will not go on the record.
+An array of performances bring the film to life but the best ones comes from Costner, Joe Pesci, Kevin Bacon, Sutherland, and best of all, Tommy Lee Jones.
 A powerful political statement and stunning work of art.